 - Macrotia Ear Plastic Surgery Results

 Assessing Macrotia – the Large Ear

 The adjacent photo diagrams demonstrate the assessment of macrotia in an actual patient of mine.
-As in most cases of macrotia, you can see the frontal view shows no obvious signs the ear sticks out too far from the head.
+As is noted in some cases of macrotia, you can see the frontal view does not show obvious signs the ear sticks out too far from the head.
 But when you look at the ears from the oblique (45 degree angle) or side views, you can begin to appreciate how the ear is considered abnormally large.
 This is shown by the two colored arrows indicating the long axis of the ear (red) and the short axis of the ear (yellow).
 When either or both of these dimensions is excessive, the ear will appear too large.
-To put things into perspective, the average length (red arrow) of the adult ear is around 60-65 millimeters and average width (yellow arrow) is 30-45 millimeters.
-The ratio of these two measurements is also considered – with the average ratio of width:length being approximately 50-55%.
+To put things into perspective, the average length (red arrow) of the adult ear is around 55-65 millimeters and average width (yellow arrow) is 30-45 millimeters.1 The ratio of these two measurements is also considered – with the average ratio of width:length being approximately 50-55%.
 When any of these dimensions is beyond the normal range, the ear can appear too large overall.

 In a majority of macrotia surgery patients, it is the upper one half of the ear that is the primary problem.
 This is indicated in the adjacent photo diagram as outlined in red and reflects a good portion of what is called the scapha of the ear, or scaphoid fossa.
 The scapha refers to that portion of the ear between the antihelix (blue dotted line) and the helical rim of the ear, or helix (yellow dotted line).
 In cases of macrotia, it is the scapha that is often times overly developed, contributing to the upper half of the ear looking too prominent.
 As you can see from the photo diagram, the scapha is a curved segment of the ear going from the middle of the back border, extending upward and forward to the top of the front border.